Asynchronous Task Execution with QgsTask

 The QGIS task architecture operates on a producer-consumer model.
 When you submit a task to QgsApplication.taskManager(), the manager assigns it to a worker thread from a pre-allocated pool.
 The critical rule governing this architecture is strict thread isolation:

 1. run() executes in a background thread.
-You may perform I/O, network requests, vector/raster processing, and database queries here.
+You may perform I/O, heavy Python math, and read pre-fetched data structures here.
+Never call QgsProject.instance(), iface, or any Qt widget from this method.

 2. finished() executes in the main thread.
-This is the only safe location to update UI elements, modify the map canvas, or trigger layer reloads.
+This is the only safe location to update UI elements, add layers to QgsProject, modify the map canvas, or trigger layer reloads.

-3. Signals emitted from run() are queued automatically if connected with Qt.QueuedConnection, but direct UI manipulation remains prohibited.
+3. Signals emitted from run() are queued automatically if connected with Qt.QueuedConnection, but direct UI manipulation remains prohibited regardless.

 Implementation Workflow